-Quality of life can be hard to measure, but you recognize it when you live it.
-Clean air, good schools, jobs, recreation, art and affordability all rank high, but ask those whoíve discovered this place what they love about the Spokane region and you get the real picture.
+Quality of life can be hard to measure, but itís easy to recognize when you live it.
+Clean air, good schools, plentiful job opportunities, endless recreational activities, vibrant art scenes and affordability all rank high, but ask those whoíve discovered this place what they love about ďThe Lilac CityĒ and you get the real picture.

-A banker will tell you how heartening itís been to witness the region hold steady during economic hard times thanks to our mix of industries including aerospace, high tech, health care, manufacturing, education, forestry, mining and agriculture.
+A banker will tell you how heartening itís been to witness the region hold steady during economic hard times, thanks to our mix of industries including aerospace, high tech, health care, manufacturing, education, forestry, mining and agriculture.

-A mom will enthusiastically list all the places she takes her kids: parks, museums, concerts, fairs and festivals.
-Her teenager will confess itís cool to live less than two hours from five ski and snowboard resorts, that thereís nothing better than inner tubing down the Spokane River on a hot July day.
-And donít get dad started on fishing, hunting, mountain biking and boating.
+A mom will enthusiastically share all the places to take kids for a day of family fun including parks, museums, concerts, fairs and festivals.
+Her teenager will confess how cool it is to live less than two hours from five ski and snowboard resorts brimming with fresh powder during the winter and that thereís nothing better than tubing down the Spokane River on a hot summer day.
+And donít get dad started on his favorite outdoor adventures like fishing, golfing, mountain biking, hiking and boating.

-A retiree on her morning walk in downtown Riverfront Park will point to the sparkling river and thundering falls, show you the public art and suggest you drive up the hill to see the flower bonanza at South Hillís Manito Park.
+A retiree on her morning walk in downtown Riverfront Park will show you the public art and encourage you to take a drive to see the flower bonanza at South Hillís Manito Park.

-Framed by mountains and rolling farmland, dotted with lakes and rivers, alive with a bustling downtown and a hub of business, medicine and education, itís no wonder Spokaneís residents sing its praises.
+Framed by mountains and rolling farmland, dotted with lakes and rivers and alive with a bustling downtown itís no wonder Spokaneís residents sing its praises.